thecodeofdaniel/thecodeofdaniel.github.io/content/posts/edit-touchpad-scroll-speed/index.md

   xinput
   ```

-- Once you found the touchpad, lits it's properties
+- Once you found the touchpad, list its properties

   ```
   xinput list-props <device_id>
   ```

-- You'll want to find this option: `ScrollPixelDistance` and it's associated `sub id`
+- You'll want to find this option: `ScrollPixelDistance` and its associated `sub id`

   ```bash
   xinput set-prop <device_id> <sub_id> <value>
   # e.g. xinput set-prop 12 318 45
   ```
     - When listing the properites of the touchpad, you'll see the default `ScrollPixelDistance`.
-Change this value to see which you like.
+This will give you a base to work on.

 ## Make a Permanent Change